caixiuhong/solar-power-marketing/README.md

 $ ./src/spark/submit-process.sh
 ```

-## Or use Airflow to schedule and monitor ingestion and process
+## Or use Airflow for ingestion and process
 ```bash
 $ airflow scheduler
 ```